Tenses in english an overview

 - Examples;

-- She speaks Spanish fluently.
-This sentence describes a skill or ability that the person has.
+that occurs regularly. - She speaks Spanish fluently.
+This sentence describes a skill or ability that the

-- He lives in New York City.
-This sentence describes where the person currently resides.
+person has. - He lives in New York City.
+This sentence describes where the person currently

 - Present continuous tense